elixir-lsp/elixir-ls/README.md

 ## Code completion

 ElixirLS bundles an advanced code completion provider.
 The provider builds on [Elixir Sense](https://github.com/elixir-lsp/elixir_sense) library and utilizes two main mechanisms.
-The first one is reflection - getting information about compiled modules by Erlang and Elixir APIs.
+The first one is reflection - getting information about compiled modules from Erlang and Elixir APIs.
 The second one is AST analysis of the current text buffer.
 While reflection gives precise results, it is not well suited for on demand completion of symbols from the currently edited file.
 The compiled version is likely to be outdated or the file may not compile at all.
 AST analysis helps in that case but it has its limitations.
 Unfortunately it is infeasible to be 100% accurate, especially with Elixir being a metaprogramming heavy language.

 The completions include: